david672orford/pub-tools/docs/notes-on-audio.md

 # Notes on Audio for Linux

-Pipewire is a new audio server which is set to place PulseAudio in popular Linux distributions.
+Here we have collected notes on the popular audio subsystems for Linux.
+These include the ALSA audio drivers in the kernel and the PulseAudio sound server or its replacement Pipewire.

 ## Audio in General

 * [Audio API Quick Start Guide](https://habr.com/en/articles/663352/) -- Includes examples for playing and recording in PulseAudio

 ## Pipewire

+Pipewire is a new audio server which (as of late 2024) is steadily replacing PulseAudio in popular Linux distributions.

 * [Pipewire Project Site](https://www.pipewire.org/)
 * [Pipewire Docs](https://pipewire.pages.freedesktop.org/pipewire/)